Bharathkumar1011/AI-Resume-Parser-Structured-Data-Extraction-Tool/README.md

 # 📄 PARSER-AI: Resume Parser & Structured Data Extraction Tool

-**PARSER-AI** is an AI-powered tool that extracts structured data from unstructured resume PDFs using the **Groq SDK with LLaMA 70B**.
-It supports multi-file uploads and generates clean, structured JSON files — ideal for downstream applications like **ranking, filtering, or analytics** in hiring systems.

-A user-friendly **Streamlit** interface allows batch uploads, data previews, and downloads of parsed results.
+PARSER-AI is a powerful resume parsing application that takes **multiple PDF files** as input and converts them into **structured JSON outputs**.
+It uses the Groq API powered by LLaMA 3.3 and incorporates custom, case-sensitive Python logic to accurately extract relevant fields.
+Designed for seamless integration into workflows like resume ranking, skill gap analysis, and personalized feedback systems, it features a clean Streamlit interface for batch uploads, data previews, and easy result downloads.

 ---